tgttunstall/proteome_analysis/README.md

-# Task is to add the proteom ID to the file containsing protein clusters so we know for which proteome the protein belongs to
+# Task is to add the proteom ID to the file containing protein clusters

 ## Overview of the files:

 ### proteome fasta
 For the pig data, there are about 14 files in the proteome dir, each containing about 50-60k proteins beginning with ">":